qmk/qmk_firmware/keyboards/lets_split/keymaps/bbaserdem/README.md

 # Lets Split

 Check out [user readme](../../../../users/bbaserdem/README.md) for more info.
+This is still a WIP, but the firmware should be fine.

+Builds fine as of 2019-12-17

 # Setup

-I am planning on I2C, using Proton C's (or ProMicro's)
+I am planning on I2C, using Proton C's (or ProMicro's).

 # Caterina